mufaqar/mufaqar/README.md

 ✅ Custom Theme Development ( XD/Figma/ to WordPress)
 ✅ WooCommerce, Multi-Vendor, Booking System.
 ✅ Elementor, Visual Composer, ACF, Yoast
-✅ WordPress speed & performance optimization, troubleshooting issues & fixes.
-✅ Backup & Migration to a different hosting
+✅ WordPress speed & performance optimization, theme development ✅ Backup & Migration to a different hosting

 If you’re looking to take your website to the next level, let’s talk about your project?